AdamVig/blog/content/post/snapchatmarketing.md

 ## Use Geofilters
 Snapchat Geofilters are graphics that users can overlay on Snapchat photos and videos when they are in certain locations.
+Geofilters are a great way to create a brand for a specific location such as a city, a neighborhood, or a university.

+Snapchat's terms and conditions do not allow the use of logos or trademarks in Geofilters.
+Still, your Geofilter can use colors and text to give your brand a fun personality and to associate it with a specific geographical area.

 It is easy to submit your own!

 1. Go to the [Snapchat Geofilters page](https://www.snapchat.com/geofilters/) and click the button to get started.